Elhaida Dani

-Elhaida Dani ([ɛlˈhajda daˈni]; born 17 February 1993) is an Albanian singer, songwriter, composer and actress.
+Elhaida Dani ([ɛlˈhajda daˈni]; born 17 February 1993) is an Albanian singer-songwriter.
 Born and raised in Shkodër, Dani performed in diverse singing competitions and started to play piano as a child.
 She rose to national recognition in the Albanian-speaking Balkans, after her victories at Star Academy Albania, Top Fest and Festivali i Këngës.
 In Italy, she is also prominent for being the winner of the first series of The Voice of Italy.
 Dani represented Albania in the Eurovision Song Contest 2015 with the song "I'm Alive", after she won the 53rd edition of Festivali i Këngës.
 She participated in Kënga Magjike for the first time in 2017 with the song "E Ngrirë" whereas she finished second.
-She rose again great popularity in Italy as well as in France upon her international acting debut in the world renowned musical of Notre-Dame de Paris.
+She rose again great popularity in Italy as well as in France upon her international acting debut in the musical of Notre-Dame de Paris.

 Life and career

 1993–2012: Early life and career beginnings

-Elhaida Dani was born on 17 February 1993 into an Albanian family of the Muslim faith in the city of Shkodër, Albania.
-She started singing at age four and subsequently took piano lesson.
+Elhaida Dani was born on 17 February 1993 into an Albanian family in the city of Shkodër, Albania.
+She started singing at the age of four and subsequently took piano lesson.
 She later studied musicology at the University of Arts in Tirana.
 Dani started her initial forays into the music industry in 2009 as she won a multitude of music festivals, including Star Academy, Sunčane Skale, Festivalul George Grigoriu and Nova Musica.
 In December 2011, she attempted to represent Albania in the Eurovision Song Contest 2012, following her unsuccessful participation at the 50th edition of Festivali i Këngës with the song "Mijëra vjet".
 In June 2012, she was chosen as the winner of the ninth edition of Top Fest with the song "S'je më".

-2013–2015: Voice of Italy and Eurovision
+2013–2015: The Voice of Italy and Eurovision

 In March 2013, Dani successfully auditioned for the first season of The Voice of Italy singing "Mamma Knows Best" for judges Piero Pelù, Raffaella Carrà, Riccardo Cocciante and Noemi and persuaded all four coaches to turn their chairs and chose to compete as one of the members of Team Cocciante.
 Dani received high scores in the time of her tenure on the show and ultimately won the competition in the final in May 2013 with over 70% of the votes.
 Later that year, she signed a record contract with the Italian subsidiary label of Universal Music.

 In October 2014, the broadcaster, Radio Televizioni Shqiptar (RTSH), announced Dani as one of the contestants selected to compete in the 53rd edition of Festivali i Këngës with the song "Diell".
 She emerged as the winner of Festivali i Këngës and was thus confirmed as Albania's representative for the Eurovision Song Contest 2015.
 After being selected, Dani announced that she had changed her song to "I'm Alive", due to the composer's withdrawal of "Diell".
 In the contest, Albania qualified for the grand final during the first semi-final and ultimately finished in the 17th place with a total of 34 points.